EoinKanro/files-to-videos-converter/README.md

 **Decoding**
 - Time: ~182s

-It seems that this realization is faster then
+It seems that this realization is faster than
 <a href="https://github.com/pixelomer/bin2video">bin2video</a>
 and
 <a href="https://github.com/DvorakDwarf/Infinite-Storage-Glitch">Infinite-Storage-Glitch</a>